Nested Slice Sampling: Vectorized Nested Sampling for GPU-Accelerated Inference: Background and Theoretical Framework

 Second, \emph{constrained MCMC} applies a Markov transition kernel that leaves \(\Pi_{E_{\min}}\) invariant.
 This avoids explicit acceptance by a global proposal envelope, but introduces a different set of requirements: the kernel must mix within a compact, evolving, and potentially sharp-bounded region.
 Simple random-walk proposals can be dominated by boundary rejections, while naive reflection-based constrained dynamics can be sensitive to discretization choices and, in some implementations, exhibit dimension-dependent artifacts~\citep{kroupa2025resonances}.
 In \cref{app:constrained-path-samplers} (\cref{fig:evidence-different-samplers}) we empirically compare several constrained kernels on a controlled family of problems; slice-based constrained updates remain accurate across dimensions in this stress test, while several reflection-based alternatives deviate as dimension increases \citep{kroupa2025resonances}.

 Motivated by these considerations, we use \emph{Hit-and-Run Slice Sampling} (HRSS) as the default inner kernel for constrained propagation.
 HRSS is a variant of slice sampling \citep{nealslicesampling} specialised to high-dimensional updates: it chooses a random direction (hit-and-run) \citep{smith1984efficient} and then performs an exact one-dimensional slice update along the resulting chord of the constrained set.
 The algorithm with recursive bound shrinkage was formalised by \citet{kiatsupaibul2011analysis}, and scales well with dimensionality \citep{collins2013accessibility}.
 This construction is well-suited to NS because it treats the hard constraint in \eqref{eq:constrained_target} directly (by assigning zero density outside the feasible set), and inherits favourable dimension-dependent behaviour relative to naive constrained random walks in a range of settings \citep{Rudolf_2018,power2024weakpoincareinequalitycomparisons}.
 We use a simple Gaussian family of direction proposals as a fast, robust baseline \citep{Handley:2015vkr,Buchner_2023}, and note that richer direction/proposal mechanisms are compatible with the same framework \citep{Moss:2019fyi}.

-We demonstrate that for ellipsoidal level sets $E_{\dimn}=\{x:x^\top A_{\dimn}x\le 1\}$, the mean chord length in HRSS scales as $\E[\ell_{\dimn}]=\Theta(\dimn^{-1/2})$ (\cref{lemma:chord-lengths}), and the optimally tuned slice width inherits the same scaling (\cref{lemma:optimal-slice-width}).
-Second, at (or near) the optimal width, the total number of stepping-out and shrinkage evaluations has standard deviation of order $1$ over a wide range of dimensions (\cref{app:hrss-variance-of-expected-cost}; see \cref{fig:std-number-of-steps}).
-This concentration is a key enabler for vectorization: even though each constrained update is acceptance/rejection based, the per-chain computational cost is sufficiently well-behaved to benefit from batched execution on parallel hardware (\cref{app:ss_vs_rw}).
-We provide further implementation and tuning details in \cref{sec:nss}.
+Both nested sampling and constrained (slice) updates exhibit adaptive, data-dependent control flow---e.g., variable iteration counts and on-the-fly stopping rules---so they are often viewed as ill-suited to GPU vectorization.
+In \cref{sec:algorithm} we address this and show that, with appropriate tuning and a batched nested sampling kernel, the per-step cost concentrates sufficiently to be well suited to vectorized execution, which we take forward to empirical validation in \cref{sec:experiments}.